Welcome to Southrop School

 We are a successful, dynamic, small village school with an excellent staff to pupil ratio.
 Our pupils are drawn from three counties – Gloucestershire, Oxfordshire and Wiltshire – and we are able to meet the needs of each one on an individual basis, a key factor which lies at the heart of our consistently strong academic record.

 Whilst being proud of our results, we also recognise that primary education is more than just an academic experience.
 As important to us as academic success is the fact that our staff and children enjoy being at school; enjoyment, well-being, good behaviour and mutual respect feature heavily in the Southrop School ethos and as a result, our children feel happy and secure with us.
 We were delighted to see this acknowledged in our most recent Ofsted report: "Behaviour is exemplary.
 Pupils get on really well with each other and value the family feeling in this small village school.
 They feel safe at all times......Any incidents of misbehaviour are extremely rare .......Children in Reception are happy, secure and confident, and their personal, social and emotional development is strengthened by being in a class with pupils in Years 1 and 2."

 "An impressive range" of sporting, musical and extra-curricular activities is offered at Southrop.
-Depending on the time of year, children can take part in clubs or sessions in country dancing, netball, mini-golf, football, tennis, cookery, drama, running, art and craft, gardening, learning a brass instrument and playing in our brass band.
+Depending on the time of year, children can take part in clubs or sessions in country dancing, netball, football, tennis, cookery, drama, running, art and craft, gardening, learning an instrument.
 Our proximity to the village’s Jubilee Field enables us to play football, tag rugby, athletics and rounders.